BlackBerry Electron

-The BlackBerry Electron (8703/8700/8707) is a series of discontinued BlackBerry smart phone developed by Research In Motion Ltd and released in 2005.
-The Electron use a mini-SIM.
+The BlackBerry Electron (8703/8700/8707) is a discontinued BlackBerry smartphone developed by Research In Motion Ltd and released in 2005.

 Launch

-The Blackberry Electron was announced in Q4 of 2004 and formally launched in the fall of 2005.
-The gross profit reported by RIM's income statement, as of March 2006 (about four months after the release of the Electron), was US$1.37 billion.
+The Blackberry Electron was announced in Q4 of 2004.
+It was formally launched in the fall of 2005.
+The gross profit reported by RIM's income statement, as of March 2006 (about four months after the release of the Electron), was US$1.3 billion.

 Manufacturing

 Most of the materials that make up the BlackBerry Electron and other BlackBerry devices, such as flexible circuit boards, were manufactured in China.